hanlinwu/SG-FBGAN/README.md

-# Remote Sensing Image Super-Resolution via Visual Attention Mechanism and Feedback GANs
+# Remote Sensing Image Super-Resolution via Saliency-Guided Feedback GANs

 by Hanlin Wu, Libao Zhang, and Jie Ma, details are in paper.